zhaojj1014/Customer-Segmentation/README.md

 # Customer Segmentation Analysis
-customer segmentation analysis of an online learning platform
+Customer segmentation analysis of an online learning platform

 This is a practice project from Data Science 365

 I have a different approach than the solution provided by the course, but I think mine makes sense.

+# Recommendations for Marketing Strategies

 Based on the clustering results, I recommend the following marketing strategies for the learning platform: